nashg96/15726701/README.md

 Rememberry
 Nyasha Gumbo

+UNzip the folder 15726701-master.
+Navigate to it in the node.js terminal.
+Once inside the folder run ionic serve --lab.

 To download the entire project go to https://github.com/nashg96/15726701 Download the file as a zip.
 When you save it navigate to the folder in the terminal.
 Once inside the the folder, Run the command “ionic serve - -lab” to view the application on iOS and android.
 To view as website run “ionic serve”.